 She added, “Mommy, I love you from here to the stars and back!
 Those babies loved you even more.
 I’m happy you’re no longer in pain and stuck in that bed.
 Y’all pray for me, check on me, come see about me because I am not OK!
 I love my mama [and] I wouldn’t wish this pain on my worse [sic] enemy.
 Rest In Peace, Mother Arleasher M. Fleming!”

-Like many other subjects of My 600-lb Life, Lisa Fleming said her childhood started out like anyone else’s — she was a normal kid.
-But she soon developed an unhealthy relationship to food, exacerbated by her parents’ divorce and her complicated relationship with her mother, as we witnessed in her recent episode.
+Like many other subjects of My 600-lb Life, Lisa said her childhood started out like anyone else’s — she was a normal kid.
+But she soon developed an unhealthy relationship to food, exacerbated by her parents’ divorce and her complicated relationship with her mother, as fans witnessed on the show.
 After the 704-pound woman found maggots in her skin, she knew it was time to make a significant change.

-“I can’t believe it’s come to this,” she said.
-"But at least I’m doing something about it before it gets to be too late."
-In TLC's latest installment, Lisa added that her father always told her and her five brothers he loved them, but her mother never expressed her love like that.
+“I can’t believe it’s come to this,” she said at the time.
+“But at least I’m doing something about it before it gets to be too late.”
+Lisa added that her father always told her and her five brothers he loved them, but her mother never expressed her love like that.
 Instead, she would cook Lisa whatever she wanted.
 “That was her way of showing love,” Lisa continued.
 “She never said it, and that’s how she showed it, by cooking.”

 But Lisa’s mother also used food to punish her.
 “I remember this one time, I asked for some cake,” Lisa recalled.
 “She wouldn’t give it to me.
 I didn’t understand, so I just took my finger and just rubbed all the icing off the cake.
 And my mama called me, and she said, ‘I know ain’t nobody done this but you.’
 And she sat me down and said I had to eat the whole cake.”